 3. Visit St. Peter’s Basilica

-St. Peter’s Basilica may be the most recognizable and celebrated religious building in the world.
+St. Peter’s Basilica may be the most recognisable and celebrated religious building in the world.
 This majestic building stands as a pilgrimage site for Catholics, but even non-believers can appreciate the church’s architectural majesty.
 The front facade of the Basilica is crowned with statues of the Apostles and Jesus.
 Both Michelangelo and Bernini contributed to the design and you can see their creation in the immense dome and stunning Gloria sculpture.

 For an aerial view of St. Peter’s Square, you can climb to the top of the dome!